-The City Council meets the first and third Monday of each month at 6:00 p.m. in the William F. Davis Meeting Room at City Hall.
+The City Council meets the first and third Monday of each month at 6:00 p.m. in the Gary White Memorial Room of the Rowe Safety Complex, 1518 Central Avenue, Nebraska City, NE.
 If the Council meeting falls on a holiday, then the meeting is automatically moved to the next regular business day at the same time.

 Things you always wanted to know about City Council but were afraid to ask: